-Prerequisite: EDU210: Foundations in Education; Admission to Education Program

-This course will allow students to examine the specific techniques and procedures for effective teaching at the elementary level.
+Prerequisite: Admission to Education Program This course will allow students to examine the specific techniques and procedures for effective teaching at the elementary level.
 Students will examine what is required to design authentic, engaging, and rigorous lessons that meet the needs of all learners.
 Candidates will engage in long range planning activities.
+3 credits